DexxterGWM/DexxterScripts-lua_u/README.md

 > [!CAUTION]
 > 1. Be aware that this script wasn't tested in some _Roblox executors_;
-> 2. This System makes use of _external libraries_.
+> 2. This System makes usage of _external libraries_.
 <br/>

 ```md